 Aid is payable on 40% of the approved costs associated with establishing the crop, subject to a maximum payment rate of €1,040 per hectare, with the balance to be invested by the applicant.
 Eligible costs include those associated with ground preparation, fencing, vegetation control, the purchase of planting stock and planting.

-Areas planted with willow and miscanthus also qualify for the Single Farm Payment and payments under the REPS and Disadvantaged Areas Scheme, subject to some restrictions on the areas planted.
+Areas planted with willow also qualify for the Basic Payment Scheme and payments under the REPS Scheme, subject to some restrictions on the areas planted.

 - Applications for establishment grants are subject to a pre-planting approval process;

 - Applications will be prioritised having regard to the Selection Criteria set out in the Scheme's Terms and Conditions;

 - The minimum allowable area per applicant is 3 hectares and the maximum is 50 hectares;